-How can TinyMDM improve and simplify remote learning ?
+How TinyMDM helps to improve remote education?

 TinyMDM, a simple mobile device management solution, enables the teaching staff to remotely share content on pupils’ tablets, depending on their classes or groups.
 Teachers can quickly and remotely send working documents, presentations or homeworks directly on students’ devices.